grbfacet/facet/relativity-tutorial.md

 <span class="eq">m = m<sub>0</sub>/0.9999995 ,</span>

-<span class="eq">m = 1.0000005m<sub>0</sub>. </span>
+<span class="eq">m = 1.0000005m<sub>0</sub>.
+End calculation.</span>

 The inertia is only increased by a factor of one half of a millionth even at a speed of 18.6 mi/sec ( 30 km/sec), hardly a large amount.
-It’s no wonder no one noticed in Newton’s time.
+It’s no wonder no one noticed the discrepancy in Newton’s time.

 Calculation: Now let’s work backwards to find out how fast m<sub>0</sub> must be going to double its inertia.
 We want